-Please note, KCL has not been compensated in any way for this article; we just wanted to help a sister out since travel is so dang expensive.
+Please note, The Krazy Coupon Lady has not been compensated in any way for this article; we just wanted to help a sister out since travel is so dang expensive.

-Step 1: Sign up for an Alaska Airlines Visa credit card.
+Step 1: Sign up for the Alaska Airlines Credit Card.

 Step 2: Spend at least $2,000 within 90 days to get 40,000 bonus miles.

 In order to get a 40K mile bonus, you have to spend at least $2,000 on the Alaska Airlines Credit Card within the first 90 days.
 I hit the $2,000 mark by simply paying all my bills with my credit card: cable, groceries, car payment, fuel, you name it.
 Basically, I put everything I’d normally buy on my Alaska Credit Card to qualify for those 40,000 bonus miles.

 Spending this much in less than 90 days takes some discipline — you’ll want to pay off your balance ASAP to avoid interest fees, but it’s totally doable to get 2/3 of the way toward your free airfare.

 Total miles earned with my Alaska Airlines Credit Card: 42,000